Making first-generation meters smarter

-DCC are working closely with customers to migrate 14 million first generation onto our network.
-When complete, many more consumers will enjoy the full benefit of their smart meter.
+DCC is working closely with energy companies to migrate millions of SMETS1 (first-generation) smart meters onto our network.
+Connecting these will allow many more consumers to enjoy the full benefit of their smart meter.

 To realise the full benefits of smart metering, the Government decided that along with a new unified network and single smart meter standard, all older smart meters should be migrated to this singular network rather than remaining on various unconnected networks.
-This will allow seamless energy supplier switching and smart operation no matter what smart meter generation you have or who originally installed it.
+This will allow consumers to switch energy companies and smart operation no matter what smart meter generation you have or who originally installed it.

 The DCC was given the role by the Government of coordinating the ‘migrating’ of these meters onto the nationwide network.
 This has required working across the energy industry to make sure suppliers can bring their customers onto our network in a secure and seamless manner.